Band of female yoga pants thieves seen on video robbing Lululemon stores

 "The majorities of these crimes are happening in about one minute," he said.
 "They were walking in with bags already in hands and they just grab a bunch of stuff off the shelf and then they walked out.”

-More than a dozen Lululemon stores have been targeted in the Bay Area in a similar fashion but the Berkley store has been the unluckiest, KPIX reported.
+More than a dozen Lululemon stores have been targeted in the Bay Area in a similar fashion but the Berkeley store has been the unluckiest, KPIX reported.
 ABC 7 News reported the robbers have swiped more than $50,000-worth of items from the Berkeley store.

 On July 22, a group of female thieves entered a Fresno store and stole more than $17,000-worth of merchandise.
 The Fresno Police Department released footage of the incident.